kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

                 APPEND initrd=images/coreos/coreos_production_pxe_image.cpio.gz cloud-config-url=http://<xxx.xxx.xxx.xxx>/pxe-cloud-config-slave.yml
         MENU END

-This setup will get you to the point of being able to now boot from local drive but have the option to PXE the CoreOS image.
+This configuration file will now boot from local drive but have the option to PXE image CoreOS.

 ## DHCP configuration
-We now need to configure the DHCP server to hand out our images.
+This section covers configuring the DHCP server to hand out our new images.
 In this case we are assuming that there are other servers that will boot alongside other images.
-We will solve this by setting up a linking system to point specific MAC addresses to a specific pxelinix.cfg file.

-1. The filename for the servers in question here will be pxelinux.0
+1. Add the ```filename``` to the _host_ or _subnet_ sections.

         filename "/tftpboot/pxelinux.0";

-2. At this point we want to make a few pxelinux config files that will be the templates for the different CoreOS deployments.
+2. At this point we want to make pxelinux configuration files that will be the templates for the different CoreOS deployments.

         subnet 10.20.30.0 netmask 255.255.255.0 {
                 next-server 10.20.30.242;